TitusTom/Cap2Skip-classifier/readme.md

-# Caption to Skipthought vectors + classifer
+# Caption to Skipthought vectors + Classifier

 The following scripts are used to convert text video captions to skipthought vectors and classify them using support vector machines with 5 fold CV.
 The video captions were manually collected inorder to augment the LIRIS ACCEDE Dataset [http://liris-accede.ec-lyon.fr/].